 It reminded me a little of playing elastics in the playground when I was in primary school.
 However, this dance has a much greater significance.
 It’s said the dance was first performed by sago farmers during the harvest to celebrate friendship.
 It was also later used as a way to unify the farming and town communities.

 In another part of the performance the girls held small, hour-glass shaped drums and created beautifully choreographed shapes to the music using their hands and feet.
 An orchestra of young conch players soon sat in front of us dressed in rich red costumes, blowing the shells, and tapping a small drum.

-This performance was one of the highlights of our short time in Ambon.
+This unique Ambon dance was one of the highlights of our short time here.
 The boys and girls performing for us took their job very seriously; they appeared to be proud to be sharing a part of their culture with us.
 After the performance, they each took out their mobile phones, snapping selfies with us and exploring the rock wall still dressed in their costumes, just like kids back home would after a concert.
 Today, performances like these are only put on for special events, cultural festivals and for visitors like us.

 Where: Namalatu Beach, Maluku is near Latuhalat village, about 30 minutes drive from Ambon town.

 Cost: Entry to the beach is about Rp 5,000 (about $AUD0.50).

 Contact: All information and tour bookings for Ambon can be made with Haical at Ilmi Tour.